claraswan/sorting-algos/README.md

-# sorting-algos
+# Sorting Algos

-a vue js app to visualize different sorting algorithms.
+This is a Vue 3 app that visualizes common sorting algorithms.

+To run the app locally, clone the code, then run `npm run dev`

+Tech used:

+-   Vue 3
+-   Vite
+-   TypeScript
+-   Chart.js